theupdateframework/taps/tap4.md

 on a repository.

 First, the client loads the latest downloaded [root metadata file](tap5.md).
-If this file specifies that it should not be updated, then the client would not update it.
+_If this file specifies that it should not be updated, then the client would not update it._
 Otherwise, if the root metadata files specifies a custom list of URLs from which it should be updated, then the client uses those URLs to update this file.
 Otherwise, the client uses the list of mirrors specified in the map file.
+_If this list is empty, then it means that no metadata or target file for this repository shall be updated at all._

 Second, the client uses similar steps to update the timestamp metadata file.